interledger/web-monetization-extension/docs/testing/testplan.md

 - [GateHub](https://gatehub.net/mobile)

 Wallet availability in a specific country, or availability in particular currency depends on the wallet provider.
-Learn more about the providers for [Web Monetization compatible wallets here](https://webmonetization.org/docs/resources/op-wallets/).
+We maintain a list of [Web Monetization compatible wallets](https://webmonetization.org/docs/resources/op-wallets/).

 #### Test Digital Wallet